-Presentation Abstract
+Abstract

-In an ideal situation, I would like to answer each of the following questions: What is Conversation?
+Purpose - In an ideal situation, the author would like to answer each of the following questions: What is Conversation?
 What is Theory?
 What is Conversation Theory, anyhow?
 How did it arise?
 Who participated?
 How is it a theory?
 Where did it end up?
 Is it interesting?
 How might it be useful?
 Where has it been applied?
 Why should you care?
 What does it offer the practice of education?
 Of design?
 Of ethics?
 Where is it headed?
-(Sorry, steering joke, since Conversation Theory is situated in cybernetics, the art of steering.)
+(Sorry, steering joke, since Conversation Theory is situated in cybernetics, the art of steering).
+The purpose of this paper is to answer as many of these questions as practical.

-Design/methodology/approach

-The seeds of Conversation Theory lie in Gordon Pask's instincts and in his "making".
-This paper begins by describing some of the machinery he constructed in order to explore human interaction.
+Design/methodology/approach - The seeds of Conversation Theory lie in Gordon Pask's instincts and in his "making".
+This paper begins by describing some of the machinery he constructed to explore human interaction.
 Next, a skeletal model of conversation is offered, and connections to Pask's own diagrams are drawn.
 Complementary to these models of the structure of conversations are their consequences, which are described in broad terms rather than given in detail.
 Lastly, Pask's approach to proposing a scientific theory, and his means of achieving it, are explained.

-Originality/value

-Conversation Theory is a thoroughly original body of work, unmatched by its range and specificity.
-It is also little known yet potentially profound, with a scope that has already influenced educational psychology, second-order cybernetics, knowledge modeling, and software design.
-By describing it's origins, models, and implications, I hope its value can be extended to new generations and to new domains.
+Originality/value - Conversation Theory is a thoroughly original body of work, unmatched by its range and specificity.
+It is little known and yet potentially profound, with a scope that has already influenced educational psychology, second-order cybernetics, knowledge modeling and software design.
+By describing its origins, models and implications, the author hopes its value can be extended to new generations and to new domains.